easybuilders/easybuild-docs/docs/extended-dry-run.md

 ### Module `load` statements are executed or simulated {: #extended_dry_run_overview_module_load }

-`module load` statements are either effectively executed or simulated, dependending on whether the corresponding module files are available or not.
+`module load` statements are either effectively executed or simulated, depending on whether the corresponding module files are available or not.

 #### Available modules are loaded {: #extended_dry_run_overview_module_load_available }